Azure/InnovationEngine/scenarios/ocd/CreateLinuxVMAndSSH/README.md

 ```
 # SSH Into VM

-## Export the SSH configuration for use with SSH clients that support OpenSSH
+## Export the SSH configuration for use with SSH clients that support OpenSSH & SSH into the VM.
 Login to Azure Linux VMs with Azure AD supports exporting the OpenSSH certificate and configuration.
 That means you can use any SSH clients that support OpenSSH-based certificates to sign in through Azure AD.
 The following example exports the configuration for all IP addresses assigned to the VM:

 ```bash